Save Money on Groceries Using These 30 Tips

 To save money on groceries today, you have to be savvy!
 Smart shoppers know how to stick to a budget and compare prices at every corner of the store.

 Using coupons will save you even more, if you have the time to clip or download them.
-If you're not technologically challenged, there are also many apps that can help you save too.
+If you're not technologically challenged, there are also many apps that can assist you!

 If you want to get more out of your grocery trips, you’d better learn how to save money on groceries.
-From the writing on the wall, they're only going up in price and there is no telling when or if, they will plateau again.
+And although prices do vary from season to season, they are certainly going up from what I'm seeing.

 The first tip to save money on groceries is to bend over a lot

 !
 The bottom shelf of every grocery store you go to, is a land mine of great savings!
 Never, never go shopping without stooping down to a lower level!

 Why are cheaper items on the bottom shelf?
 Because people overlook it the most!
 That's why it the lowest priced real estate in any store for manufacturers to display their grocery items!
 Grocery stores also don't want you to buy these items, so they place them in a location that's not as easy to see.
 Where are the higher priced items found?
 You guessed it!
 Right at eye level!

 * Alternately, lower priced items can sometimes be found on the top shelves too!

 If you buy something every week and you find it on sale, buy several of the items on sale.
 You know they’ll get used!

 Turn products like almond butter, yogurt, sour cream, tahini, and cottage cheese containers upside down in the frig.
 This creates a vacuum seal and keep the products fresher longer